-The HOUSE for Tea to build a specialist teahouse.
+HOUSE for Tea is our vision to build a specialist teahouse

-To bring the tea ceremony to the UK.
+to bring a new type of tea ceremony to the UK.

-Tea ceremony including specialist teas and Japanese sweets - bookings £12 pp.
+Each Tea ceremony includes specialist teas and Japanese sweets

 bespoke made tea pots, cups and sweets by Kaori Tatebayashi

-Please send an email if you are interested in attending to
+Please send an email if you are interested in attending future events to